Choose the right paintbrush for your practice

 And understandbly you have no idea which to choose!
-Of course, our Cass Art staff are always more than happy to help and can offer you expert advice, but we thought we'd put together a handy guide to help you select the right paintbrushes for you.
+Of course, our staff artists are always more than happy to help and can offer you expert advice, but we thought we'd put together a handy guide to help you select the right paintbrushes for you.

 DIFFERENT TYPES OF PAINTBRUSH

 You'll need a different brush depending on the kind of paint you use.
 If you're a watercolourist, you'll need sable or another natural brush, but acrylic and oil painters will require hog or synthetic.. for example There are three main types to choose from:

 Read on for which is suited best to your kind of painting...

 Natural hair paintbrushes are ideal for painting with watercolour or gouache because they are softer and more flexible than other brushes.
 They come in different types:

 • Sable brushes maintain a perfect point, allowing for great control and fine details.
 Sable hair is also naturally absorbent which means these brushes hold a lot of colour for excellent flow.
 Sable brushes are very high quality, with the best being hand made from the tip of the tail of the Siberian Kolinsky sable such as Winsor & Newton Series 7 Kolinsky Sable Brushes.